 Notable flora and fauna

-Threatened plants found on boulderfields include the nationally critical Dichelachne lautumia and Simplicia buchananii, the nationally vulnerable Canterbury limestone wheat grass (Australopyrum calcis subsp. optatum) and North-west Nelson marble clematis (Clematis marmoraria).
+Threatened plants found on boulderfields include the nationally critical Simplicia buchananii, the nationally endangered Canterbury limestone wheat grass (Australopyrum calcis subsp. optatum), Dichelachne lautumia, and the nationally vulnerable North-west Nelson marble clematis (Clematis marmoraria).

 Threatened fauna include the nationally vulnerable black-eyed gecko (Mokopirirakau kahutarae).

 Vulnerable (Holdaway et al. 2012)